The Predator (film): Theatrical

 The Predator was originally scheduled by 20th Century Fox for a March 2, 2018, release date, until the date was moved to February 9, 2018.
 It was then delayed to August 3, 2018.
 In February 2018, the released date was delayed to September 14, 2018.
-The film's release included IMAX theaters.
 On May 10, 2018, the first trailer was released.
 A television spot was released on June 9, while a second full trailer was released on June 26, 2018.
 The third and final theatrical trailer was released on August 31, 2018, featuring the song "One Shot, One Kill" by Jon Connor featuring Snoop Dogg.
 The film's world premiere was at the Toronto International Film Festival on September 6, 2018, at the Ryerson Theatre.
 The film was later released in the US on September 14, 2018.

 Home media

-The Predator was released on DVD, Blu-ray and 4K Ultra HD formats on December 18, 2018, in America, alongside short film The Predator Holiday Special, in which Santa Claus and his elves and reindeer encounters a Predator at the North Pole.
+The Predator was released on DVD, Blu-ray and 4K Ultra HD formats on December 18, 2018, in America, alongside short film The Predator: Holiday Special, in which Santa Claus and his elves and reindeer encounter a Predator at the North Pole.
 The film would eventually be released on DVD, Blu-ray and 4K Ultra HD formats on December 18, 2018, in the United Kingdom.

 The film's third act was originally set during the day; after the resulting sequences were deemed ineffective, they were largely reshot at night.
 Black wanted the home media release to include both versions of the film, Predator AM and Predator PM, but the studio declined, not wanting to pay to complete the daylight version's digital effects.